ipkpjersi/modb-app/docs/data-lifecycle.md

 Each crawler is given a list of anime IDs.
 Downloading the raw data can lead to a "not found" (removed entry or not publicly available).
-In this case the anime ID is added to the dead entries list of the respective metadata provider if supported, the respective DCS file is being removed if one existed before and the source is removed from the merge lock file if was part of a merge lock.
-Otherwise, the raw data is downloaded in the current weeks working directory.
+In this case the anime ID is added to the dead entries list of the respective metadata provider if supported, the respective DCS file is being removed if one existed before and the source is removed from the merge lock file if it was part of a merge lock.
+Otherwise, the raw data is downloaded in the current week's working directory.
 The file system watcher picks up any newly written file.
 The metadata specific converter then extracts the data and writes it to a temporary JSON file alongside the raw file.
 After all crawlers have finished the existing DCS files are updated based on the conv files or new DCS files are